1959 Alabama Crimson Tide football team: Tennessee

 In their annual rivalry game against Tennessee, Alabama played the No. 14 Volunteers to a 7–7 tie in Birmingham.
 Tennessee took an early 7–0 lead in the first quarter.
 Bill Majors scored on a two-yard touchdown run that capped a nine-play, 45-yard drive.
 The Crimson Tide responded in the second quarter when Pat Trammell threw a 21-yard touchdown pass to Stanley Bell that tied the score 7–7.
 The only other scoring opportunity came late in the fourth quarter, and after Frank Sington Jr. missed an eight-yard field goal for Alabama, the game ended in a 7–7 tie.
-The tie brought Alabama's all-time record against Tennessee to 18–18–6.